 Continue typing disk 4 which is the problem drive and clean and press Enter.
 The drive will be scanned and its damaged file structure will be erased during scanning.
-Once the process is done, it reports confirmation message telling that it has successfully cleaned the drive, and new partition need to be created.
+Once the process is done, it reports a confirmation message telling that it has successfully cleaned the drive, and a new partition needs to be created.

 When the format completes (100%), close the command prompt window and go to Computer in order to check the drive.
 Verify your drive by copying some data in it.

-By this method, you can repair your corrupted SD cards, USB flash drives and even your External hard drives.
-Again, after performing above steps you will lose all your previous data.
+By this method, you can repair your corrupted SD cards, USB flash drives, and even your External hard drives.
+Again, after performing the above steps you will lose all your previous data.
 So, if you have some important data in your drive, try to recover it first using hard drive recovery software.
-Here is the summary of all the above performed operations in order:
+Here is the summary of all the above-performed operations in order:

 HP USB Disk Storage Format Tool

 Very similar in terms of looks with the standard Windows format screen, HP USB Disk Storage Format Tool is an easy-to-use yet powerful application that can easily deal with any issue that you might experience when trying to format a USB drive.